jsandai/pplx-api-compare/README.md

 # Serve the production build
 serve -s dist
 ```
-The app will be available at `http://localhost:3000` by default.
+The app will be available at `http://localhost:3000` by default (or the next available port if 3000 is in use).

 2. Using Python's built-in server:
 ```bash